Alimohamad21/Restauarant-Reservation-System/readme.txt

 -Analyzed the design process.
--logic.Customer classes and Controllers.
+-Customer classes and Controllers.
--logic.Manager class and Controller.
+-Manager class and Controller.
 -Sign up feature.
 -appending to reservations file and dealing with it's data.
 -logic for calculating.